Get your own free workspace

 • Razor and Shaving Cream, as appropriate

 • Vitamins and immune boosters.
 The con crud is not something you want to come down with, and lack of sleep and alcohol will lower your resistance.
-Start taking these at least a week before con to boost your immune system, but stay within the proper dosage.
+Start taking these at least ten days to two weeks before con to boost your immune system, but stay within the proper dosage.

 • Antibacterial wipes go well with the first aid kit above.